-As per 31 December 2021, the Board of Directors consisted of four men and no women.
-In the financial year, one new member of the Board of Directors was elected, however, despite efforts to ensure a more equal gender distribution, a male candidate was elected due to his specific competencies, making him the best suited for the position.
+As per 31 December 2022, the Board of Directors consisted of four men and no women.
+No changes were made to the Board of Directors in the current financial year.
 The Group targets to elect at least one board member from the underrepresented gender to the Board of Directors no later than 2025.